 For more traditional-style ramen, their signature Takagi Ramen ($9.90) serves up their original Japanese Tonkotsu broth enhanced with a light shio seasoning and infused with the subtle aroma of kombu and bonito.
 Paired with chashu, green scallions and sprouts, this bowl is simple yet delicious.

 For those of you who want a bit of everything, go for the Hoi An Express ($65), a set meal for two to three people.
-This consists of two small plates of appetisers like spicy caramelized chicken wings, crispy imperial rolls and more.
-Moving on to mains, you get a choice of banh mi, a Vietnamese-style baguette chock-full of savoury flavours like Caramelized 5-Spice Pork Belly Banh Mi, Chili-Lemongrass Chicken Banh Mi and Sauteed Lemongrass Pork-Cream Cheese Banh Mi.
-Finally, wash it down with your pick of Hanoi Pho, such as Pho Beef Combination and Pho Kampong Chicken, as well as two beverages.
+This consists of two small plates of appetizers like spicy caramelized chicken wings, crispy imperial rolls,and more.
+Moving on to mains, you get a choice of banh mi, a Vietnamese-style baguette chock-full of savoury flavours like Caramelized 5-Spice Pork Belly Banh Mi.
+Finally, wash it down with your choice of Hanoi Pho, such as Pho Beef Combination and Pho Kampong Chicken, as well as two beverages.

 Back by popular demand, their Nagano Pork Belly with Mala Tomato Broth Noodle ($16.38) is a must-try dish for this season.
-Marrying the sweetness of tomato with the numbing sensation of mala in a rich broth and topped with slices of premium pork belly, this dish is sure to hit the spot.
+Marry the sweetness of tomato with the numbing sensation of mala in a rich broth.
+Topped with slices of premium pork belly, this dish is sure to hit the spot.